Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

-Note that an inherent assumption here is the existence of a central controller that determines an operating point and imposes the transmit or receive configuration to be be adopted by each network component.
+An inherent assumption here is the existence of a central controller that determines an operating point and imposes the transmit or receive configuration to be adopted by each network component.
 From this global or centralized perspective all points inside the information-energy capacity region are possible operating points.
 However, in a decentralized network, each network component is an autonomous decision maker that aims to maximize its own individual reward by appropriately choosing a particular transmit or receive configuration.
 From this perspective, only the information-energy rate tuples that are \emph{stable} can be possible asymptotic operating points.
-The following subsection describes decentralized simultaneous energy and information transmission over the G-MAC with minimum energy rate constraint~$b$.